Movie Review

 What makes him change are three little girls he adopts in order to sneak into a rival super villains lair.
 Vector, the rival, has placed a cookie order with the girls and Gru plans to use the girls delivering the order as a way in.

-In this world there is apparently no super heroes, or even police.
+In this world there are apparently no super heroes, or even police.
 These bad guys get away with ridiculous crimes without anyone ever coming close to stopping them.
 Vector steals the Pyramid at Giza, and in the best sight gag has it in his back yard painted like the sky to hide it (poorly).
 Gru never pays for any of his crimes.

 I often go on about how animated family films are actually anti-traditional family.
 Despicable Me follows the trend with the orphan story line.
 The movie however, opens with a traditional family visiting the Pyramids, but it is only an excuse to make fun of Americans.
 The Dad is decked out in red, white and blue.
 He is sun burnt and very fat.
 The son is likewise overweight and disobedient.